Supply Chain KPIs are Essential – The Right Ones!

 - Towards a predetermined goal, or

 - Against a required standard of performance

-It might help to think of a KPI as something like an instrument on a car dashboard—a speedometer for example.
+It might help to think of a KPI as something like an instrument on car dashboard—a speedometer for example.

 If you are driving your car and you wish to maintain a speed of 50 KPH, you will use your speedometer to maintain that speed.
 You will drive a little faster if your speedometer needle drops below 50KPH or you will slow down if it climbs above the required speed.

 You will use a KPI in the same way as your car’s speedometer.
 The only difference is that in most cases, you won’t wish to lower performance when a business activity exceeds the required standard.
-In fact, if your car has a fuel consumption gauge and you use this to try and drive economically, then you are making use of a bona fide KPI.
+In fact, if your car has a fuel consumption gauge and you use this to try to drive economically, then you are making use of a bona fide KPI.